ni-kismet/webcharts-development-settings/benchmark-infrastructure/benchmark-infrastructure.md

 npm run benchmarksInteractive
 ```
 This command is starting karma configured with no browsers.
 You can connect from any device or browser and run the benchmarks.
-2. In order to store the results for comparison don't stop karma from the command line, but use access this address from browser to cleanly stop karma:
+2. In order to store the results for comparison don't stop karma from the command line, but access this address from any browser to cleanly stop karma:
 ```
 http://localhost:9876/stop
 ```